naortega/indivisible-legacy/README.md

 Building
 --------
-This project uses CMake to build.
+This project uses CMake to build and depends on OpenMP.

 ```bash
 $ cd build/